jchan1234/Garage-Door-Opener-Raspberry-Pi/README.md

-l_logger.sh logs open and close time to l_garage.log. r_logger.sh logs open and close time to r_garage.log mail.py sends email when door is left open too long.
+l_logger.sh logs open and close time to l_garage.log. r_logger.sh logs open and close time to r_garage.log mail.py sends email when door is left open too long. video.py takes 30 sec video, convert to webm and copy to vo folder.

-Those 3 scripts above are called by myscript.py
+Those 4 scripts above are called by myscript.py

 Change the attribute of install.sh and run it using sudo.
 Below are the commands chmod 775 install.sh